WNKC: WVCA-FM

 The station was founded by Simon Geller, a native of Lowell, Massachusetts.
 After working in radio in New Jersey, Geller moved to Gloucester in 1964 because, he told a reporter, it was the biggest town on the East Coast without a radio station.
 He first applied for a license for an AM station on 1410 kHz; the Federal Communications Commission (FCC) would instead award that frequency to another proposed station in Brockton.
 They suggested Geller apply for an FM station at 104.9 MHz instead.
 This station became WVCA-FM: "The Voice of Cape Ann", a phrase which became attached to Geller himself.

-Geller operated the station out of his apartment, running it primarily on donations from among his estimated 43,000 listeners within the 35-mile radius reached by the station.
+Geller operated the station out of his apartment, running it primarily on donations from among his estimated 43,000 listeners within the 35 mi radius reached by the station.
 When it was time to take a lunch break or run an errand, the unpredictable Geller might simply shut the station down.
 His eccentric on-air behavior earned Geller a loyal following of listeners wondering what he might do or say next.

 One of the early programming choices was top 40, followed by classical music later in the evening.
 Tom Todisco became one of the earliest WVCA-FM DJs, and his show, "Tommy T's Teen Scene" became popular and made a dent in the ratings at the expense of the Boston stations.
 Tom later became famous for his award-winning direction of WSBK-TV's Boston Red Sox coverage for many years.

 Geller owned the station for over 20 years before selling it in 1988 and moving to Las Vegas.
 During the time he owned WVCA-FM, Grandbanke Communications filed a petition to deny license renewals because, they argued, he had not fulfilled the station's public service requirements.
 Grandbanke's application to take over the frequency was at first successful but upon appeal it was ultimately denied in 1985.
 Geller's argument was that the value of the frequency had gone up considerably, to at least $800,000, due to its proximity to Boston.